DanielCortesTX/recipe-app-challenge/README.md

 RECIPE-APP-CHALLENGE

+* recipe-app-challenge is a recipe taking application.
+Make note of a recipe, its ingredients and steps involved in making the recipe.
+Check off ingredients as they are acquired and steps as they are completed.
 * This app was developed as an app idea provided by Andrew Mead in the Udemy course "The Modern Javascript Bootcamp (2018)"
 * This app was started using a boilerplate template for webpack, babel and general structure provided by said course.
 * The methodolgy and code in this application is inspired by the projects learned in the said course.